thaitype/monguard/.changeset/yellow-spiders-sink.md

 'monguard': patch
 ---

-Fix: when no \_\_v1 fill it should not throw error on existing document
+Fix: when no \_\_v1 field it should not throw error on existing document